-Thus the fixed horizon of understanding established by al‑Juwaynī’s qualifications for jurists do not necessarily reflect the horizon of understanding of the Prophet’s original audience.
+Thus the fixed horizon of understanding established by al‑Juwaynī’s qualifications for jurists does not necessarily reflect the horizon of understanding of the Prophet’s original audience.
 Indeed it cannot reflect that original horizon of understanding, even if classical scholars were correct in discerning the original meaning of each word in revelation.
 Al‑Juwaynī says that an interpreter’s horizon of understanding must include the cumulative product of the entire legal enterprise up until his own day, and that tradition by definition includes numerous opinions, arguments, interpretations, agreements, disagreements, and theoretical principles that were not yet in existence at the time of the Prophet.
 The horizon of understanding that al‑Juwaynī seeks to fix in the mind of the interpreter is not that of the Prophet’s companions, it is that of the classical jurists.
 If transplanting a text from one interpretive framework to another can change the text’s meaning, then transplanting revelation from the horizon of the Prophet’s Companions to that of the classical jurists has presumably had a profound impact on its legal meaning.
 And because he says laypeople must not interpret from the perspective of their own horizons, but must follow the interpretations of the jurists, al-Juwaynī makes the horizon of classical Middle Eastern jurists control the meaning of revelation for all Muslims of all times and places.

 Does this horizon freeze interpretation?